jfandy1982/vagrant-test-boxes/README.md

 The following vagrant plugins are required in the local setup:

-- vagrant-clean: Destroy all vagrant ressources for all vagrant environments (see [here](https://github.com/mspaulding06/vagrant-clean))
+- vagrant-clean: Destroy all vagrant resources for all vagrant environments (see [here](https://github.com/mspaulding06/vagrant-clean))
 - vagrant-vbguest: Install the host's VB Guest Additions on the guest system (see [here](https://github.com/dotless-de/vagrant-vbguest))

 The vagrant plugins can be installed using the command `vagrant plugin install vagrant-clean vagrant-vbguest`

 ### Synced folder

 The configuration of these vagrant boxes will mount a folder on the host to path `/home/vagrant/projects` within the vagrant box.
 My personal folder layout allows that configuration, because I put this repository `jfandy1982/vagrant-test-boxes` into a folder `~/Projekte/Git-Repos/jfandy1982/`.
-As I want to use these boxes for isolated tests of my developments, I explicitely want to mount the other projects into the vagrant playground.
+As I want to use these boxes for isolated tests of my developments, I explicitly want to mount the other projects into the vagrant playground.
 It is probably not the most ideal option, but as long as I didn't containerize everything, it is OK for me.
 Check that setup individually.
+Additionally, the folder `/vagrant` is bound to this repository folder.

 ## Defined vagrant boxes

-### focal64
+### jammy64

 Use this vagrant box for experiments on a plain Ubuntu - e.g. bash scripting.

-The initialization script stored in bash script `basic_setup_ubuntu.sh` only perfoms minimal actions.
+The initialization script stored in bash script `basic_setup_ubuntu.sh` only performs minimal actions.
 It updates the packages via APT, it installs a few basic packages incl. language packs for German and it finally sets the timezone to "Europe/Berlin".

 ### docker

 Use this vagrant box for app development.
 It contains a docker installation to spin up various containers.

-The initialization script stored in bash script `basic_setup_ubuntu.sh` only perfoms minimal actions.
+The initialization script stored in bash script `basic_setup_ubuntu.sh` only performs minimal actions.
 It updates the packages, it installs a few basic packages incl. language packs for German and it finally sets the timezone to "Europe/Berlin".

 The script stored in bash script `basic_setup_docker.sh` installs the docker engine as described in the official Docker installation guide for [Ubuntu](https://docs.docker.com/engine/install/ubuntu/).
 It also configures the docker service: